pasxn/gpu-programming/README.md

 # xpu-programming
-Experiments of programming XPUs in their native language.
+Experiments on programming GPUs in CUDA.

-- CUDA
-- OpenCL
-- Triton